TMAJ Server Setup

 step.

-You may want to verify that Tomcat can be accessed from a different
+- You may want to verify that Tomcat can be accessed from a

 machine, since any tmaj clients will be connecting to TMAJ from other